Skip to content

 fontsize int

-scale bar text size.
-Default to 8.
+Scale bar text size.
+Defaults to 8.

 8